dkoosis/cowgnition/README.md

 - "Mark the dentist appointment as completed"
 - "Remind me to pay rent on the 1st of each month"
 - "What tasks are tagged as 'important'?"
-- "Move the project deadline to next Friday"

 ## Authentication Flow